vladimir-kaltyrin/exchanger/readme.md

 When app starts there is a limited balance with 100 units of each currency.
 There are two text inputs on the screen, both are cyclic carousel views for choosing currency to exchange.

-YouTube video how it works:
+YouTube video of how it works:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=SdipG8ApWWc
 " target="_blank"><img src="http://img.youtube.com/vi/SdipG8ApWWc/0.jpg"